 - Extend the modern slavery training to all White Clarke Group employees

 - Monitor other large companies’ perspectives and approaches to modern slavery and ensure the Group are in line with these approaches where applicable to our business.

 Training on slavery and human trafficking

-- Detailed training updates to all relevant personnel within the procurement/sales teams
+- Detailed training updates to all employees

 - Updates to our internal training platform to broaden knowledge of this critical area amongst all global employees

 Signed by Robert Scanlon on behalf of White Clarke Group Holdings Limited and WC Midco 2 Limited.